 Membership fees may be paid by either of the following methods:

-The BARC will inform you at least six weeks in advance of the amount of your membership renewal.
-This gives you plenty of time to change your membership if required.
+The British Automobile Racing Club will inform you at least six weeks in advance of the amount of your membership renewal, allowing you plenty of time to make changes to your membership if required.

-Membership of the BARC is subject to election by the Council of the British Automobile Racing Club and to you undertaking to abide by the rules of the company.
+Membership of the BARC is subject to election by the Council of the British Automobile Racing Club and to you abiding by the rules of the company.
 In addition, membership fees are annual and renewable every 12 months after the first day of the month in which you join.